 So, we can't say much about what Friends believe about divinity or community.

 We cannot make blanket statements about our testimonies and social views either.

 Some Friends have the testimony on community, but not all involve the community in their family/personal decisions.
 They make them and tell the meeting what they're going to do after.
 I confess to usually making big life decisions on my own, maybe talking to a few Friends about it, but usually after the decision has been made (except for marriage).
 Not all Friends even share with their ministers/ clearness committees/ ministry and counsel committees or pastors about their private lives.
 And as I stated above, they don't even all come to meeting for worship!

 Not all friends eschew ritual.
 Some Quakers baptize (evangelicals) and observe the Lord's Supper.
 Some Quakers practice Native American and Wiccan ritual (Liberals).
 Some believe the Bible is the inerrant Word of God, while others believe it's a bunch of bunk.
 Some hire ministers while others have thrown out ministers and elders altogether.
 Some have altar calls and use technology in their worship.
 They send people on evangelistic missions to other countries.
 Some feed the homeless, and support schools.
-They work for social justice some oppose social equality for LGBT people.
+Some Quakers work for social justice for all whereas others exclude LGBT rights from that work.
 Some are pro-choice, some are pro-abortion (it's a necessary form of population control is the argument I've heard from some Friends), some are pro-life, some are anti-abortion.

 Quakers helped found the Republican Party.
 Though many are Democrats now, a large number are still Republican.
 There are Republicans in my meeting.
 I was once one when living in Richmond, IN.